First-Time Home Buyer Grants for 2026: 8 Grant Programs

 Verify your home buying eligibility.
 Start here

-You can call (866) 643-4968 to learn more and find a participating lender, or start with the NHF’s website.
+You can call (866) 643-4968 to learn more about its national first-time home buyer grants, or start with the NHF’s website.

 3. Chenoa Fund